hschwentner/hschwentner.io/domain-driven-refactorings/tactical/remove-setter.md

 ## Mechanics

-- Find all calls to the setter
+- Find all calls to the setter.
-- If there are none remove it
+- If there are none remove it.

 **Warning:** you may not find all calls with static code analysis, as many frameworks rely on getters and setters to work their dynamic magic.